 - 1. Replication, biological role, substrates, enzymes, molecular mechanism. - 2.
 Transcription, biological role, substrates, enzymes, RNA processing. - 3.
-Genetic code and its properties. - 4.
 Recognition and translation as steps of genetic information realization in cells.
-Substrate specificity of aminoacyl-tRNA synthetases. tRNA and its role in protein biosynthesis. - 5.
+Substrate specificity of aminoacyl-tRNA synthetases. tRNA and its role in protein biosynthesis. - 4.
 Modern concept of protein biosynthesis.
 Types and role of posttranslational protein modifications.
-Regulation of protein biosynthesis in cells at a genetic level.
+Regulation of protein biosynthesis in cells at a genetic level. - 5.
+Modern techniques of molecular biology: polymerase chain reaction and its application in dentistry.